sheffield-bioinformatics-core/rnaseq-beginners/index.md

 **N.B.** Previous version of this course used the website GOrilla for this section.
 However, at the time of writing this site no longer seems to be working.
 We have switched to using WebGestalt which can perform the same statistical tests as GOrilla and has a nicer interface.
 </div>

-There are several popular online tools for performing enrichment analysis

-We will be using the online tool [WebGestalt](https://www.webgestalt.org/) to perform the pathways analysis.
-It supports has various types of analysis; the first of which accepts a list pre-selected genes.
+There are several popular online tools for performing enrichment analysis We will be using the online tool [WebGestalt](https://www.webgestalt.org/) to perform the pathways analysis.
+It supports various types of analyses; the first of which accepts a list of pre-selected genes to perform an *ORA*.

 1. Go to <https://www.webgestalt.org/#>
 2. Choose the **ORA Sample Run** Tab